dannybauman/30-day-map-challenge-2025/DOCUMENTATION-GUIDE.md

    This tests responsive design quality!

 2. **Fill in actual content** (10 min):
+   - **Extract ideation concepts from `IDEATION-RESPONSES.md`** - pick the best/favorite concept from each platform's response (one concept per platform)
    - Use the real data, not template placeholders
    - Include actual stats (platforms tested, success rate, time)
    - Add real platform results with live demo links